qor/doc/plugins/notification.md

 Notification.GetUnresolvedNotificationsCount(user interface{}, context *qor.Context)
 ```

-The Notifications List in [QOR Admin](../chapter2/setup.md) looks like this when populated:
+The Notifications List in [QOR Admin](../chapter2/setup.md) looks a bit like this when populated:

 ![notification](notification-demo.png)

 ## Register Actions for Notification

 This example shows how to add a "Dismiss" button to notification.
 The button will appears in the notification which `ResolvedAt` is nil.
-Please check [Action](../chapter2/actions.md) for more detail.
+Please read the [Action](../chapter2/actions.md) documentation for more details.

 ```go
 Notification.Action(&notification.Action{